 1. Bent Over Row

 Bent over row is one of the best alternatives to rack pulls.
-Bent over row is a compound movement that will help you in building a bigger and stronger back.
+Bent over row is a compound movement that will help you build a bigger and stronger back.

 You can do this exercise either with a barbell or with dumbbells.
 Both are great.
 But dumbbells will allow you to move in a more full range of motion.